ardalis/kata-catalog/katas/RPG Combat.md

 1. When dealing damage:
     - If the target is 5 or more Levels above the attacker, Damage is reduced by 50%
-    - If the target is 5 or more levels below the attacker, Damage is increased by 50%
+    - If the target is 5 or more Levels below the attacker, Damage is increased by 50%

 ## Iteration Three ##